Jupiter Academy of Music Faculty

 Our degreed and professional faculty members are accomplished musicians with experience teaching music to students of all ages.

 Coming from a family of musicians, Sandra Baran has been active as a teacher, performer, accompanist and church musician since her teenage years in New Jersey.
-She began her music studies at the age of 5 with her father and grandfather.
 Mrs. Baran holds a Master of Arts degree in music from Florida Atlantic University and is a member of the Palm Beach County Music Teachers Association and the National Guild of Piano Teachers.
 She has taught pre-school music through college level music courses at Florida Atlantic University.
 Mrs. Baran is a staff musician at St. Patrick’s Church, Palm Beach Gardens.
 She maintains a full studio of piano students from beginners to advanced, and continues to perform in South Florida both as a pianist and as a member of the professional singing group, The Parson Brown Singers.

 Karen Miller - Piano